-This savory, thick and hearty Chicken Pot Pie Soup combines all your favorite elements from a chicken pot pie — succulent shredded chicken, tender assorted veggies, and a flaky puff-pastry topping.
+This Chicken Pot Pie Soup Recipe is thick, hearty, and savory with shredded chicken, tender veggies, and a flaky puff-pastry topping.

 Chicken pot pie soup in a bowl with hearty ingredients including chicken and vegetables, topped with fresh herbs.